Team collaboration is a must when you’re working on projects — but sometimes it can feel a little like herding cats.

 Getting more done

 It’s no surprise that collaboration goes hand in hand with productivity.
 That said, the degree to which teams become more productive is staggering.

-Recent research from Gallup found that engaged and collaborative workplaces are 66% more productive and experience greater participation from individual employees.
+Recent research from Gallup finds that engaged and collaborative workplaces are 66% more productive and experience greater participation from individual employees.

-When workers can bounce ideas off each other and respond swiftly, they’re more likely to crush their schedules.
+Workers who share ideas and respond swiftly are more likely to crush their tasks.

 Doing better work

 In addition to productivity, consider how team collaboration encourages teams to come up with better ideas.
 Teams that are open and comfortable with each other can hash out campaigns and concepts without fear of judgment.

 Especially when managing remote teams, where personal interactions can be few and far between, team collaboration is crucial.
 In addition to the documentation and reporting of projects, collaboration provides opportunities for coworkers to share their experiences and simply get to know each other — and that’s an important way to make people more comfortable and less likely to feel burned out.
 Besides, making connections with colleagues (yes, even freelancers!) improves work performance.